siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000 Preface.md

 assumptions as possible: if something exists and redistributes continuously, what must follow?

-The answer is all of physics.
+The answer is, as we shall see, at least all of known physics.